danStich/anadrofish/README.md

 ## Examples
 ### Running one scenario for one river many times in parallel
 This example uses alewife in the Sebasticook River, ME, USA [Wipplehauser 2021](https://onlinelibrary.wiley.com/doi/full/10.1002/tafs.10292) to understand baseline population predictions following the removal of Edwards Dam in 1999, removal of Fort Halifax Dam in 2008, and installation of a fish lift at the next dam in the Sebasticook River.
-Approximately 1-6 million spawning alewife have passed upstream of Benton Falls since then.
+Approximately 1-6 million spawning alewife have passed upstream of Benton Falls annually since then.

 The data set is in the `inst/data` folder on the GitHub repo but is ignored during R package install.